-Let's begin with an introduction to diamonds.
-This video discusses diamond's chemical composition and crystal structure and explores some of their most impressive properties.
+Let's begin with a general introduction to diamonds.
+This video discusses the chemical composition and crystal structure of diamond, and explores some of diamond's most impressive properties.

 Diamonds make exceptional gemstones.
 They possess properties which give them the ability to return most of the light that enters them, resulting in a scintillating display of fire (dispersed light) and brilliance (white light).
 Diamonds have become the most popular gem for use in jewellery as the unparalleled hardness of diamond keeps it looking as perfect as the day it was cut.